reactjs/react.dev/content/docs/hooks-state.md

 }
 ```

-The state starts as `{ randomNumber: 0 }`, and we generate a new random number `state.randomNumber` when the user clicks a button by calling `this.setState()`.
+The state starts as `{ randomNumber: 0 }`, and we generate a new random number when the user clicks a button by calling `this.setState()`.
 We'll use snippets from this class throughout the page.

 >Note
 >